o-ran-sc/ric-plt-jaegeradapter/README.md

 # Jaeger adapter

-This repository contains jaeger configuration files, like the heml charts
+This repository contains jaeger configuration files, like the helm charts

 ## Current information

 Currently only supported configuration is jaeger-all-in-one deployment.
-The heml chart defines following three services.
+The helm chart defines following three services.

 ### The jaeger agent